 Dictation audio files work the same way.
 They may come to you in any number of ways:

 - Network Sharing.
 You may be networked with the author.
 After recording, the saved audio file is saved to a shared drive on your network.
 Once saved, you now have access to transcribe.

 - Internet.
-The author may send you the audio file by e-mail for FTP (File Transfer Protocol), both convenient methods of sending files.
+The author may send you the audio file by e-mail or via a file storage or transfer provider, both convenient methods of sending files.

 - Direct Download.
-If the author is using a handheld digital recorder, they might connect it to your computer and download the voice dictations quickly and easily to your PC.
+If the author is using a handheld digital recorder, you can connect the device to your PC and download the voice dictations quickly and easily.

 - Removable Media.
-Although rarely used, given the convenience of the other methods, voice files can be saved to memory cards, CD’s or USB drives and copied to your computer.
+Voice files can be saved to memory cards, external hard drives or USB drives and copied to your computer.

-Using a USB-connected foot pedal – or footswitch – you can use software that allows the footswitch to control the playback of the dictation while you type, pausing, rewinding and fast-forwarding just as you’ve always done with conventional systems.
+Using a USB-connected foot pedal or footswitch, you can use software that enables you to control the playback of the dictation while you type, pausing, rewinding and fast-forwarding just as you’ve always done with conventional systems.

-Furthermore, professional transcription kits usually include a stereo headset that plugs into your computer or USB connector to allow you to hear the audio files privately and with maximum fidelity.
+Professional transcription kits usually include a stereo headset that plugs into your computer or USB drive so you can transcribe audio files privately and with maximum fidelity.